 If you have questions concerning membership dues, the application process, benefits of membership or any other query, please contact FCSI-The Americas headquarters at 309-808-2165 or email@example.com.

 An FCSI consultant member engages in lifelong development to maintain and improve knowledge and skills for competent consulting.
 This includes continuous self-assessment to identify professional strengths and learning needs, establishment of short- and long-term goals for individual professional development, and selection of educational opportunities for which appropriate Continuing Educational Units (CEUs) are awarded to recognize achievement of these goals.

-As of 2010, consultant members in the following categories must earn the specified number of CEUs each year in order to maintain their membership status.
+Consultant members in the following categories must earn the specified number of CEUs each year in order to maintain their membership status.